 - Details of the livery of the proposed buses for use on the service.

 - A copy of Certificate of Road-worthiness for all vehicles proposed to operate the service.

-Where an applicant does not comply with the requirements set out above by the specified deadline, the provisional offer will cease to have effect, and the Authority will inform the applicant that the application will receive no further consideration.
+Where an applicant does not comply with the requirements set out above by the specified deadline, the provisional offer will be stopped, and the Authority will inform the applicant that the application will receive no further consideration.

 An applicant may request an extension of the final date for submission of documentation (for example, delays in obtaining stop approval).
 Such a request must be made prior to the final date for submission and may be approved in full, approved with modifications or refused by the Authority.

 Where an application for a licence or an amendment is made, you must wait for the licence or licence amendment to be granted by the Authority before you start.